Mount Carmel, Pennsylvania: Geography

-Mount Carmel is located at (40.796447, −76.412231) in the ridge-and-valley zone of the central Appalachian Mountains.
-It is drained by the Shamokin Creek and is part of the Lower Susquehanna watershed.
-According to the United States Census Bureau, the borough has a total area of 0.7 square miles (1.7 km^{2}), all land.

-Mount Carmel's terrain is mostly flat.
-The borough's land is mostly urban.
-Mount Carmel is served by Pennsylvania Route 61.
+Mount Carmel is located at in the ridge-and-valley zone of the central Appalachian Mountains.
+The borough is situated in a valley between Big Mountain to the south and Locust Mountain to the north, part of the Ridge-and-Valley physiographic province characteristic of the anthracite region's rugged topography.
+It is drained by Shamokin Creek and is part of the Lower Susquehanna watershed.
+According to the United States Census Bureau, the borough has a total area of 0.66 sqmi, all land.
+Mount Carmel is served by Pennsylvania Route 61 and Pennsylvania Route 54.